RohitRDa/re/README.md

 # Hey, I'm Rohit! 👋

+## Professional Summary 🚀
+I am an experienced Python Full Stack Developer with a robust background in web development using React, Flask/Django, and SQL.
+I excel in creating scalable web applications and am proficient in backend frameworks, cloud technologies (Azure, GCP, AWS), and Azure OpenAI implementations.
+My expertise includes collaborating with cross-functional teams, optimizing performance, and adhering to best practices.
+I am passionate about continuous learning and staying updated with the latest trends in web development.

 ## About Me 🚀
 - 🔭 I'm a passionate Software Engineer with a drive to learn something new every day.
 - 📎 In my free time, I love exploring the latest technologies and honing my logic-building skills.